antinomezco/project1/README.md

 import.py: connects to the database and adds files from the books.csv file

+requirements.txt: installed packages necessary for the project to run

 images/wallpaper.jpg: background image

 static/styles/layout.css: simple css file to slightly improve aesthetics.